rishabh422tiwari/Rossman-store-sales/README.md

 If date is 2015-07-31 then the extracted infromation will be these additional columns.

    `Year`: 2015

-   `Month`: 7 ( which can be also coverted into catagorical column "July"
+   `Month`: 7 (which can be also coverted into catagorical column "July")

    `Day`: 31

    `WeekOfYear`: 31

-> Now this information makes more sense and can be fed into the model easily
+Now this information makes more sense and can be fed into the model easily

+### Store Open/Closed

+the sales are ZERO whenever the store is closed

+Instead of trying to model this relationship, it would be better to hard-code it in our predictions, and remove the rows where the store is closed.
+We won't remove any rows from the test set, since we need to make predictions for every row.

+### Competition

+Next, we can use the columns CompetitionOpenSince [Month/Year] columns from store df to compute the number of months for which a competitor has been open near the store.

+`CompetitionOpenSinceYear` and `CompetitionOpenSinceYear` will be converted into another column `CompetitionOpen`

+### Input and Target Columns¶

+Saving all the inputs and output column

+### Impute missing numerical data

+`CompetitionDistance` had 2186 nan value so we have to fill those values with appropriate values.

+we can simply fill it with the highest value (to indicate that competition is very far away) `max` finction can be used here
 ## Gradient Boosting Training